konspyre/TinyMotion/README.md

 Here are some stats:

-Idle power: ~0.06mA
+* Idle power: ~0.06mA

-Wake up (every 8 seconds or when motion is detected/button is pressed): ~50mA (approximate)
+* Wake up (every 8 seconds or when motion is detected/button is pressed): ~50mA (approximate)

-Wake-ups per hour: 450
+* Wake-ups per hour: 450

-Vcc: 5v (running at a lower voltage will reduce power consumption, but requires bypassing the regulator on the PIR sensor)
+* Vcc: 5v (running at a lower voltage will reduce power consumption, but requires bypassing the regulator on the PIR sensor)

-For more information about power usage, fuses, clock and pin connections check out the [source](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.ino).
+For more information on fuses, power usage, clock, and pin connections check out the [source](https://github.com/davidk/TinyMotion/raw/master/TinyMotion.ino).

 ### Building on your breadboard